6A20.60 Lighting a Match

-- This demo is a significant fire and heat hazard.
+- The filament and focussed beam are extremely hot!
 Do not run this experiment near anything highly flammable.
 Refresh yourself with the fire extinguisher controls, if necessary.

 - Do not run the heating coil for more than 5 minutes at a time.
 The power cord can get very hot.

 - Turn on the variac and, with moderate speed, turn it up to 60 V.